Jaseibert/Federal/README.md

 # Federal Package

-This is a simple module built on top of Pandas-Datareader to make it easer to pull in Federal Reserve Data from the Federal Reserve in St. Louis (FRED).
+This is a simple package built on top of Pandas-Datareader to make it easer to pull in Federal Reserve Data from the Federal Reserve in St. Louis (FRED).

 ## Installation